• Skip to primary navigation

 I made a green velvet cake at least a few times, and a blue velvet cake for a few other occasions, including a wedding.

-When spooky season rolled around, though... it was all about the black velvet cake.
+When spooky season rolled around, though... classic red velvet cake and all the others were pushed aside - it was all about the black velvet cake.

 It had the distinct flavor of traditional red velvet (A slightly tangy, lightly chocolate cake), done up in a rich black color.